20 Questions To Help Students Think Critically About News

 17. Does the example you’re evaluating have a date on it?

 18. Does the example cite a variety of sources, including official and expert sources?
-Does the information this example provides appear in reports from (other) news outlets?
+Does this example’s information appear in reports from (other) news outlets?

 19. Does the example hyperlink to other quality sources?